sc0ttj/Project/README.md

   - Edit the code in `src/` and save, then view in your browser

-  - If any `.tmpl` files were changed, restart `brunch watch` to recompile them
+  - *If any `.tmpl` files were changed, restart `brunch watch` to recompile them!*

 --------------------------------------------------------

 ### Adding new dependencies:

   - Install static page deps with:   `bower install --save`
-    - these end up in `www/js/vendor.js`
+    - these end up in `www/demo/js/vendor.js`

   - Install CMS deps with:   `npm install --save`
-    - these end up in `www/cms/js/vendor.js`
+    - these end up in `www/demo/cms/js/vendor.js`

   - Install build tool deps with:   `npm install --save-dev`
     - use this for things like brunch plugins and addons, etc